marchesi-m/tk-password-manager/README.md

 **When you create an account, you must note down your username and password.**
 ## ⭐ Main Features

-- Use of SQLite3 module to store encrypted passwords and login data
+- Use of SQLite3 module to store encrypted passwords and login data in a database
-- Hash function which encrypts the master password
+- Hash function which encrypts the key generated with the master password
 - Able to add, delete and show password records
 - Can copy to clipboard the password associated with a record
 - Use of Fernet symmetric encryption for passwords and database information